tongfa/buildmygit/README.md

 # requirements

-This script is only intended to run under linux.
-It uses inotify.
-Linux is the only OS with inotify, and unfortuntely other popular OS's don't have it available.
+This script works with inotifywait or as a fallback fswatch.

 ## Debian / Ubuntu
 `sudo apt-get install inotify-tools`